but when you’re finished,

 The group is looking into and documenting all issues of bird ecology, especially the inter-dependency of birds and plants (fruits, nectar, insects, pollination, seed dispersal, nesting sites and materials, etc).
 We also hope to study breeding behaviour – from nest to eggs to fledglings.
 Hopefully, a central database, freely available to members, can be set up in due course.

 Wherever possible, observations will be posted in our blog within a few days to a week or so.
 This is to ensure that all observations are freely shared within the shortest possible time.
 So far, we have more than 13,600 posts and a total hits that will touch a million soon.
 We are posting almost daily now as members as well as non-members are regularly sending in their observations as well as generously sharing their images.
 All contributors, whether of articles and/or images, are always fully acknowledged.
+Note that any views and opinions expressed in the articles are solely those of the authors/contributors, and are not endorsed by the Lee Kong Chian Natural History Museum (LKCNHM, NUS) or its affiliated institutions.
+Readers are encouraged to use their discretion before making any decisions or judgements based on the information presented.

 HOW TO JOIN